-The Corporation carried out a self-assessment of its own performance for the year ended 31st July 2020 and graded itself as "Outstanding" on the Ofsted scale.
+The Corporation carried out a self-assessment of its own performance for the year ended 31st July 2022 and graded itself as "Outstanding" on the Ofsted scale and "Good with Outstanding Features" against the revised Code.
+The Corporation operates an Outstanding Governance Plan to drive improvements to meet the revised code.